November 1988 – May 1995

 AUDIO: Sean Corrigan and I on the air May 20, 1994, 10 p.m. to 1 a.m.

-We seemed to have the largest audience the show ever had at that point judging from responses during pledge drives.
+We seemed to have the largest audience ever for the show at that point judging from responses during pledge drives.
 That time slot seemed to be as people were wrapping up whatever they had done to kick off the weekend.
-At that point it was mostly Sean and I, with Thad joining every couple of weeks.
+By then it was mostly Sean and I hosting the program, with Thad joining every couple of weeks.
 It was around this time that Sean became known as Shecky.
-One week when I was stumbling to say who was in the studio with me, Sean as a joke called himself Shecky.
-To me that sounded kind of goofy, like Fudd, so it stuck, although I think he got kind of tired of it after a while.
+One week when I was stumbling to say who was in the studio with me, Sean called himself Shecky.
+To me that sounded kind of goofy, like Fudd, so it stuck, although I think he got tired of it after a while.
 Sometimes we would be hanging out at Vino’s in Little Rock, when someone would come in, see Sean and call out, “Hey Shecky.”
 That’s when the name started getting on his nerves.
 But for some reason it seemed to work with his personality.

 In the spring of 1994 I also started hosting a short-lived second program on KABF, Thursday mornings, Midnight to 3 a.m.
 That show was almost entirely spoken word, poetry and experimental jazz.
 I had always played some spoken word stuff mixed with alternative music on Radios In Motion, but thought it would be interesting to have several hours in the middle of the night to devote exclusively to airing stuff like that.
 It took a bit of convincing of KABF management that there was enough material to sustain a show like that.
 I would open each week by playing a nationally syndicated half-hour public radio program called Word Jazz with Ken Nordine.
 I then played lots of Laurie Anderson, Jack Kerouac, William S. Burroughs and others.
 I also interviewed the legendary poet Allen Ginsberg when he came through Arkansas in November 1994 and set up phone interviews with Meryn Cadell and Maggie Estep, who had put out CDs that had some great spoken word stuff.
 I also started recording weekly open mic poetry readings that my friend Alice Ayers hosted at a gallery she had at the time on Main Street in North Little Rock.
 But doing two shows a week, along with my regular job at KARN and going to UALR quickly became too much and I had to drop the second show.